 You may need to mix up your content quite a bit to find the content that works best for your business.

 Video Will Change Your Search Results

-Video is definitely one of those content types you want to check out.
+Video is one of those content types you want to check out.

 That’s a ton.
 No, more than a ton.
 I can’t even process that.

-Look, the point is that people like to watch video.
+Look, the point is that people like to watch videos.
 Often more than they like reading.

 That’s why you need to make it a part of your content strategy.

 There are tons of stats that back video as a great medium, too.